adwait1-g/adwait1-g.github.io/index.md

 Hello there!

 I am Adwaith, welcome to my space.
 I am a first year management student currently studying at ESCP Business School in Berlin.
 I am broadly into Information Systems, IT Management, Operations & Logistics and Management Science.
+Any aspect of a firm's operations is of interest to me.

 ## 1. Interest Areas